-We now numerically verify that with high probability, our SAPDEMI can correctly identify the underlying PDE models.
-From the formula of the transport equation in equation \eqref{equ: sim -- transport equ}, we know that the correct feature variable is only $\frac{\partial}{\partial x} u(x,t)$.
-While other feature variables should not be identified.
-We discuss the identification accuracy under different sample sizes and magnitudes of noises.
+We now verify numerically that with high probability, our SAPDEMI can correctly identify the underlying PDE models.
+From the formula of the transport equation in equation \eqref{equ: sim -- transport equ}, we know that the correct feature variable is $\frac{\partial}{\partial x} u(x,t)$, and that other feature variables should not be identified.
+We discuss the identification accuracy under different sample sizes and magnitudes of noise.
 We find that the accuracy stays at 100\%.
-To explain the high accuracy, we plot the solution paths in Fig. \ref{fig: sim -- example 1 -- support set recovery} under different $\sigma$, i.e., $\sigma = 0.01, 0.1, 1$.
-From Fig. \ref{fig: sim -- example 1 -- support set recovery}, we find one can increase $\lambda$ to overcome this difficulty, and thus achieve correct PDE identification.
+To explain the high accuracy, we plot the solution paths in Fig. \ref{fig: sim -- example 1 -- support set recovery} under different $\sigma$, namely, $\sigma = 0.01, 0.1, 1$.
+From Fig. \ref{fig: sim -- example 1 -- support set recovery}, we can increase $\lambda$ to overcome this difficulty, and thus achieve a correct PDE identification.